Toronto French School

-The Toronto French School (TFS), founded in 1962, is an independent, bilingual, co-educational, non-denominational school in Toronto, Ontario, Canada.
+Toronto French School (TFS), founded in 1962, is an independent, bilingual, co-educational, non-denominational school in Toronto, Ontario, Canada.
 Charles III, as King of Canada, is the royal patron of the school.
 The school rebranded in 2011 to become TFS – Canada's International School.

-At TFS, students complete the IB PYP (Primary Years Program), MYP (Middle Years Program) and Diploma Programs (DP), in addition to the National Curriculum of France and the Ontario Ministry of Education curriculum.
+At TFS, students complete the International Baccalaureate (IB) program, including the Primary Years (PYP), Middle Years (MYP) and Diploma Programs (DP), in addition to the National Curriculum of France and the Ontario Ministry of Education curriculum.
 It is compulsory for students to study under the International Baccalaureate program in their final two years.
 Prior to this, students between the ages of 2 and 15 go through a broad bilingual program covering the arts, languages, natural and social sciences as well as mathematics.
 The school offers numerous side programs that focus on aiding students in expanding to an international level, including an optional SAT preparation course.